Infineon/mtb-example-wifi-tcp-client/README.md

 ## Hardware Setup

 This example uses the board's default configuration.
-See the kit user guide to ensure the board is configured correctly.
+See the kit user guide to ensure that the board is configured correctly.

 **Note**: The PSoC 6 BLE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC 6 WiFi-BT Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 ModusToolbox software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/cypresssemiconductorco/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".